 The Supervisory Board elects the full-time members of the Presidential Committee and adopts the structure and development plan as well as the construction plan.
 According to legislation, the term of office of the Founding Supervisory Board expired on September 30, 2011.
 Since October 01, 2011, the members of the Supervisory Board have been in office.

 KIT is managed by the Presidential Committee.
 President Professor Holger Hanselka took office on October 01, 2013.
-Further members of the Presidential Committee are Christine von Vangerow as Vice President for Human Resources and Law since January 01, 2017, Professor Oliver Kraft as Vice President for Research and Professor Thomas Hirth as Vice President for Innovation and International Affairs since January 01, 2016, Professor Alexander Wanner as Vice President for Higher Education and Academic Affairs since June 01, 2013, and Dr. Ulrich Breuer as Vice President for Finance and Business Affairs since January 01, 2012.
+Further members of the Presidential Committee are Christine von Vangerow as Vice President for Human Resources and Law since January 01, 2017, Professor Oliver Kraft as Vice President for Research and Professor Thomas Hirth as Vice President for Innovation and International Affairs since January 01, 2016, Professor Alexander Wanner as Vice President for Higher Education and Academic Affairs since June 01, 2013.

 Heads of Divisions